 This isn’t so much a “best practice” as it’s “something to keep in mind,” but for the purposes of this post, we’re talking about eBooks, not print books.
 D2D’s relationship with OverDrive allows our authors to make their eBooks available to libraries, who can purchase a copy (or multiple copies) so that it can be checked out by library patrons.

 So, just to make it clear: Draft2Digital does not currently distribute paperback books to anyone.
 We can, of course, provide you with a PDF that’s formatted and ready to go to a print on demand (POD) service, but we do not print your books, and we do not distribute to a POD service at this time.

 EDIT: Since this article was posted, we have opened up the D2D Print Beta.

 That cleared up, we do still do that voodoo that we do so well, which is distribute your eBooks.
 OverDrive makes those eBooks available to a catalog system available to libraries all over the planet, so that any library in OverDrive’s network, should it choose to do so, can order copies of your eBook and distribute it to its patrons.

-One more time, with feeling: We’re only distributing eBooks to libraries via OverDrive.
+One more time, with feeling: This is only discussing Library Distribution of eBooks via OverDrive.